 There are 3 analysis (or recipe) modes available in the SpeedSorter module.
 In the SpeedSorter CONSOLE, the tab of the current analysis mode will have a yellow-highlighted background when that tab is selected.
+The conditions under which the diverter circuit is activated are taught to the software through the use of the Threshold Recipe Editor.

-Typically, prior knowledge so test or sample parts are needed to empirically determine thresholds of individual elements of interest for a sort.
-After running a sufficiently representative batch of parts that include parts that are desired from a batch of parts that are not desired, thresholds can be set to separate them from each other.
+Typically, thresholds are set according to prior knowledge, so test pieces or sample parts are needed to empirically determine thresholds of individual elements of interest for a sort.
+The principal reason for this is that ratio signal levels differ according to sample cleanliness.
+At this point, we recommend using infeed pieces characterized with a handheld analyzer or OES to set the thresholds.
+After running a sufficiently representative batch of parts that include parts that are to be separated from a batch of parts that are not desired, thresholds can be set to separate them from each other.